jackdesert/dailydancer/README.md

 COMPLETED:

-  * Confirmed 12:10 am shows the next day.
+  * Confirmed Util.current_date_in_portland works correctly before and after midnight
-  * Hyperlinks
+  * Hyperlinks are clickable
-  * Uptime Monitor
-  * robots.txt
+  * robots.txt opts out of search engines
-  * Purchase cloudmailin subscription
-  * Move subdomain to dailydancer.jackdesert.com
-  * /admin/messages so people know it's intended only for admins
+  * /admin/messages allows a view into which messages are being picked up
   * Add negative lookahead expression that knows "march 2010" is not an event.
   * Correctly identify date when for Re: and Fw: in conjunction with 'on Friday, Nov 6 at 12:29pm so and so wrote ...'
-  * Make it so you can select text AND so it's easy to minimize things.
-  * Inertial transitions when events expand/contract.
+  * Animations when clicking on subject
+  * Text still selectable without activating animation
-  * Make a FAQ page
+  * FAQ page with link to it
-  * Make the subjects look more like buttons
+  * Responsive design using lightweight tools
-  * Display "This Friday" as an event
+  * Recognize "This Friday" in subject as an event
-  * Create a link to the FAQ page
-  * Confirm that 11:50pm shows the same day (not the next)
   * Use subject, author, and plain to determine duplicates, and only show latest if duplicate
-  * Make a way to manually hide a message (this requires less effor than building a perfect system)
+  * Manual hiding of messages using the :hidden database colum

 PASSIONATE ABOUT:

   * Beautiful rendering of email content (possibly using html and parsing out custom styles)

 PRETTY WARM ABOUT:

   * Link for "show me more" that shows lots of events
   * If two dates in body, choose the first one AFTER received-at
   * Do not display "Move in as soon as May 1st." as an event